Our Voices Symposium

 Centering Black, Indigenous, and Racialized Leadership

 The Our Voices Symposium is rooted in the belief that transformative change begins with deep dialogue, collective reflection, and shared vision.
-The symposium is part of our Voices Project, funded by WAGE to uplift the leadership of Black, Indigenous and Racialized workers, advocates, activists and community members in Ottawa.
+The symposium is part of our Voices Project, funded by Women and Gender Equality Canada (WAGE) to uplift the leadership of Black, Indigenous and Racialized survivors, workers, advocates, activists and community members in Ottawa.
 The project seeks to center the leadership and support in capacity strengthening to reimagine solutions to ending gender based violence and violence against women.

 Our intentions for the Our Voices Symposium are to;